Monday, 31 January 2011

 From Part II

-As usual when left alone with their grandfather, the two boys wanted to view his old things.
-His ‘holies of holies’, artifacts from long, long ago.
-He had them in a small hardwood trunk, usually kept in a locked safe in the spare room in which he slept when he stayed with them.
-He pulled out his trunk and opened it, reverently pulling from it various objects.
+He opened his rucksack, and reverently pulled out from it various objects one by one.
 That night, he wanted to show them a silver metal cigarette lighter that he'd always had.
-In front of the boys, he felt uncomfortable with the notion of ‘cigarette’, he didn't quite know for certain what it was, but felt vaguely that it was a bad thing and it didn’t feel right to explain this to his grandchildren, so he just called it a ‘lighter’.
-Halbmann didn’t want to demonstrate it that evening, but promised at that some undefined time in the future, he would indeed make a small fire come out of it.
+It had been in his family for generations.
+In front of the boys, he felt uncomfortable with the notion of ‘cigarette’, he didn't quite know for certain what it was, but felt vaguely that it was a bad thing and it didn’t feel comfortable to try to explain this notion to his grandchildren, so he just called the object a ‘lighter’.
+Halbmann didn’t want to demonstrate it that evening, but promised at that some undefined time in the future, he would indeed make a small fire come out of it as his thumb rotated a small knurled wheel on the side.

 His lack of definite answers to the boys’ incessant and well-aimed questions made him think: “I’m just an old fraud.
 I’m only a mere two generations nearer than they are to where we are all ‘from’.”